Pressure Washer Nozzle Size Calculator

 - Stocked orifice

-- A standard nozzle size chosen near the exact calculated size.
+- A real nozzle size chosen near the exact calculated size.

 - Component rating